 - an appropriate control structure is set up, with control activities defined at every business level.
-These should include: top level reviews; appropriate activity controls for different departments or divisions; physical controls; checking for compliance with exposure limits and follow-up on noncompliance; a system of approvals and authorisations; and, a system of verification and reconciliation. - there is appropriate segregation of duties and that personnel are not assigned conflicting responsibilities.
+These should include: top level reviews; appropriate activity controls for different departments or divisions; physical controls; checking for compliance with exposure limits and follow-up on noncompliance; a system of approvals and authorisations; and, a system of verification and reconciliation. - there is appropriate segregation of duties and personnel are not assigned conflicting responsibilities.
 Areas of potential conflicts of interest should be identified, minimised, and subject to careful, independent monitoring. - there are adequate and comprehensive internal financial, operational and compliance data, as well as external market information about events and conditions that are relevant to decision making.
 Information should be reliable, timely, accessible, and provided in a consistent format. - there are reliable information systems in place that cover all significant activities of the bank.
-These systems, including those that hold and use data in an electronic form, must be secure, monitored independently and supported by adequate contingency arrangements. - effective channels of communication to ensure that all staff fully understand and adhere to policies and procedures affecting their duties and responsibilities and that other relevant information is reaching the appropriate personnel. - 6.6 Adequate internal controls within banking organisations must be supplemented by an effective internal audit function that independently evaluates the control systems within the organisation.
+These systems, including those that hold and use data in an electronic form, must be secure, monitored independently and supported by adequate contingency arrangements.

+effective channels of communication to ensure that all staff fully understand and adhere to policies and procedures affecting their duties and responsibilities and that other relevant information is reaching the appropriate personnel.

+6.7 Adequate internal controls within banking organisations must be supplemented by an effective internal audit function that independently evaluates the control systems within the organisation.
 Internal audit is part of the ongoing monitoring of the bank's system of internal controls and of its internal capital assessment procedure, because internal audit provides an independent assessment of the adequacy of, and compliance with, the bank's established policies and procedures.

-- 6.7 Operational risk can be more pronounced where banks engage in new activities or develop new products (particularly where these activities or products are not consistent with the bank's core business strategies), enter unfamiliar markets, and/or engage in businesses that are geographically distant from the head office.
-It is incumbent upon banks to ensure that special attention is paid to internal control activities where such conditions exist. - 6.8 In some instances, banks may decide to either retain a certain level of operational risk or self-insure against that risk.
-Where this is the case and the risk is material, the decision to retain or self-insure the risk should be transparent within the organisation and should be consistent with the bank's overall business strategy and appetite for risk. - 6.9 Banks should have policies, processes and procedures to control and/or mitigate material operational risks.
-Banks should periodically review their risk limitation and control strategies and should adjust their operational risk profile accordingly using appropriate strategies, in light of their overall risk appetite and profile. - For all material operational risks that have been identified, the bank should decide whether to use appropriate procedures to control and/or mitigate the risks, or bear the risks.
-For those risks that cannot be controlled, the bank should decide whether to accept these risks, reduce the level of business activity involved, or withdraw from this activity completely.
-Control processes and procedures should be established and banks should have a system in place for ensuring compliance with a documented set of internal policies. - Some significant operational risks have low probabilities but potentially very large financial impact.
-Classification of operational loss event into various risk categories based on frequency and severity matrix prioritise the events to be controlled and tracked.
-Audit benchmarks can be set for high loss events.
-Moreover, not all risk events can be controlled
+6.8 Operational risk can be more pronounced where banks engage in new activities or develop new products (particularly where these activities or products are not consistent with the bank's core business strategies), enter unfamiliar markets, and/or engage in businesses that are geographically distant from the head office.
+It is incumbent upon banks to ensure that special attention is paid to internal control activities where such conditions exist.

+6.9 In some instances, banks may decide to either retain a certain level of operational risk or self-insure against that risk.
+Where this is the case and the risk is material, the decision to retain or self-insure the risk should be transparent within the organisation and should be consistent with the bank's overall business strategy and appetite for risk.
+The bank's appetite as specified through the policies for managing this risk and the bank's prioritisation of operational risk management activities, including the extent of, and manner in which, operational risk is transferred outside the bank.
+The degree of formality and sophistication of the bank's operational risk management framework should be commensurate with the bank's risk profile.

+6.10 Banks should have policies, processes and procedures to control and/or mitigate material operational risks.
+Banks should periodically review their risk limitation and control strategies and should adjust their operational risk profile accordingly using appropriate strategies, in light of their overall risk appetite and profile.